 I have a habit of being too optimistic on hikes (my trail name, coined by Lia, is Optimist Sass.
 Cuz I’m optimistic, but also sassy).
 So, I figured I might as well take my second snack break early and deal with this hill fully fueled.

 The second set of switchbacks were about as tough as the first, but in a different way.
-There were a steeper grade, but shorter distance.
+There was a steeper grade, but shorter distance.

 When I reached the top, I was greeted with a small lake.
 Damn, I thought, this would have been a way better snack spot.